wp-plugins/inpost-gallery/readme.txt

 == Description ==

 Set gallery everywere on your site using shortcodes like [inpost_gallery post_id=1] in post (page and custom post types optional) or <?php echo do_shortcode("[inpost_gallery post_id=1]") ?> in theme.
-Each gallery belongs to post or page, but you can dispay it where you want by shortcode.
+Each gallery belongs to post or page or custom type page, but you can dispay it where you want by shortcode.
 To start using this plugin simply install it.
 Good for photographers.
 Supports multiple image uploading and adding.

 * [inpost_gallery post_id=1 group=20].